 Hospitals are widely recognized as the pinnacle of health and healing and have continuously placed high importance on modernizing their infrastructure to maintain patient and environmental health as well.
-These facilities have a particularly significant impact on their surrounding environment, due to generating infectious, hazardous, and toxic waste, large amounts of energy consumption from 24/7 operation of the building, and extensive water usage, which is necessary to maintaining a clean environment for patients and staff.
+These facilities have a particularly significant impact on their surrounding environment, due to generating infectious, hazardous, and toxic waste, large amounts of energy consumption from 24/7 operation of the building, and extensive water usage, which is necessary to maintain a clean environment for patients and staff.

 Multiple hospitals throughout Michigan have made steps towards sustainability within their facilities.
 Spectrum Health Blodgett Hospital in Grand Rapids saves around $75,000 a year by reprocessing materials, which has also reduced waste by 5,000 pounds.
 They have installed LED lights in all operating rooms to reduce energy consumption and have achieved LEED Silver certification.